Haruray/eigen-backend/README.md

 ## Use Case

 - Members can borrow books with conditions
-    - [ ]  Members may not borrow more than 2 books
+    - [v]  Members may not borrow more than 2 books
-    - [ ]  Borrowed books are not borrowed by other members
+    - [v]  Borrowed books are not borrowed by other members
-    - [ ]  Member is currently not being penalized
+    - [v]  Member is currently not being penalized
 - Member returns the book with conditions
-    - [ ]  The returned book is a book that the member has borrowed
+    - [v]  The returned book is a book that the member has borrowed
-    - [ ]  If the book is returned after more than 7 days, the member will be subject to a penalty.
+    - [v]  If the book is returned after more than 7 days, the member will be subject to a penalty.
 Member with penalty cannot able to borrow the book for 3 days
 - Check the book
-    - [ ]  Shows all existing books and quantities
+    - [v]  Shows all existing books and quantities
-    - [ ]  Books that are being borrowed are not counted
+    - [v]  Books that are being borrowed are not counted
 - Member check
-    - [ ]  Shows all existing members
+    - [v]  Shows all existing members
-    - [ ]  The number of books being borrowed by each member
+    - [v]  The number of books being borrowed by each member

 ## Mock Data